DeltaAlphaKappa/dkanelis.github.io/_pages/teaching.md

 > Teaching and research are **not** ‘zero-sum’

 I have been teaching at Lancaster University since the first year of my PhD, and have been involved in Accounting (and Finance) undergraduate and postgraduate modules.
 I also involved in Schools Liaison and Recruitment activities - delivering taster sessions in Accounting and Finance to prospective students.
+I have also completed the Lancaster University Associate Teacher Programme.

-I have successfully completed the Lancaster University Associate Teacher Programme and am recognised as an Associate Fellow of the HEA, from [Advance HE](https://www.advance-he.ac.uk) - the national body for teaching in Higher Education in the UK.
+I am recognised as an Associate Fellow of the HEA, from [Advance HE](https://www.advance-he.ac.uk) - the national body for teaching in Higher Education in the UK.

 ### Lancaster University Management School, United Kingdom
 - AcF 101: Quantitative Methods for Accounting and Finance (Undergraduate)